Barons spoil Eagle homecoming

 The Eagles answered shortly after with a touchdown of their own, a 38-yard run by Abe Barrera with 1:38 left in the third.

-DeKalb snuck in one more touchdown before the end of the quarter, as Landon Miller slipped away for a 55-yard touchdown run, giving the Barons a 20-17 lead.
+DeKalb sneaked in one more touchdown before the end of the quarter, as Landon Miller slipped away for a 55-yard touchdown run, giving the Barons a 20-17 lead.

 The defense dominated the fourth quarter.
 Neither team scored, or came close to scoring, until Columbia City made one last push in the final minutes.